knod/playback/tests/brainstorming/trigger.md

 jumpS >0

 (added to _Always_: toggle)
-(not: reset, rewind, prev, jump0, jumpW/S -1/0, resume (pause, close, stop))
+(not: reset, rewind, prev, jump0, jumpW/S -1/0, revert (pause, close, stop))

 // _Not to Ends_ As single function changes position to not start or end

 play
 toggle
-resume?
+revert?
 If not paused
 next
 jumpTo !0
 jumpW/S >0